Freedom of the Press Foundation: Technical projects

 In October 2013, FPF took over the development of SecureDrop, a free software whistleblower submission system developed in part by the late programmer and transparency activist Aaron Swartz.
 Swartz developed SecureDrop with Kevin Poulsen and James Dolan.
 Dolan moved it to FPF upon the death of Swartz.
 The SecureDrop system facilitates anonymous communication between two parties using the Tor Network, and allows whistleblowers to contact journalists without ever exchanging one another's identities or contact information.

 The system is now in use at more than 65 news organizations, including The New York Times, The Washington Post, The Guardian, ProPublica, HuffPost, NBC News, and The Intercept.
 According to a study done by the Columbia Journalism School, it has since successfully led to the publication of many stories at the news organizations that use it.

 FPF also teaches journalists how to use other encryption methods and digital security tools to better protect their sources.

 In collaboration with The Guardian Project, FPF released a free and open-source mobile app named Haven in 2017.
 Haven turns an Android device into a security sensor and, optionally, alerts the device owner to activity occurring in its vicinity.

-In 2022, FPF took over the development of Dangerzone, a free software tool that converts potentially harmful documents into safe PDF files.
+In 2022, FPF took over the development of Dangerzone, a free software tool that converts potentially harmful documents like PDFs into safe versions.

 Legal activism

 Freedom of the Press Foundation has been involved in several Freedom of Information Act cases surrounding journalists' rights and government transparency.

 In January 2016, FPF's lawsuit against the Justice Department revealed that the US government has secret rules for targeting journalists with National Security Letters (NSLs) and FISA court orders.

 In March 2016, another FPF lawsuit showed that the Obama administration secretly lobbied against bipartisan Freedom of Information Act reform in Congress, despite the bill being based word-for-word on the Obama administration's supposed transparency guidelines.

+In August 2026, FPF and The Intercept filed a lawsuit against president Donald Trump over Truth API, a $100,000 per month service that provides faster access to Truth Social posts from Trump.
+The lawsuit called the service "extraordinary, corrupt, and unconstitutional."